grkidwell/rascsiwifi/docs/index.md

-# raSCSI NATless wifi
+# raSCSI NAT-less wifi
-Tutorial for setting up raSCSI to connect over wifi but without having to implement NAT.
+Tutorial for setting up raSCSI to connect over wifi without requiring NAT

 For repository of these instructions see [github rascsiwifi](https://github.com/grkidwell/rascsiwifi)